Nithin-X/InsaneReconScan/README.md

 ## Usage

-1. Clone the repository or download the InsaneRecScan.sh script.
+1. Clone the repository or download the InsaneReconScan.sh script.
-2. Make the script executable: `chmod +x InsaneRecScan.sh`
+2. Make the script executable: `chmod +x InsaneReconScan.sh`
-3. Run the script with the target domain as an argument: `./InsaneRecScan.sh <Domain>`
+3. Run the script with the target domain as an argument: `./InsaneReconScan.sh <Domain>`

-Example: `./InsaneRecScan.sh example.com`
+Example: `./InsaneReconScan.sh example.com`

 ## Explanation of the Script